 The last significant cable was about Wikileaks’ request for the US to publicise details of Manning’s court martial.
 Michael Ratner said the public had First Amendment and common law rights to access to criminal trials.
 Ratner quoted Circuit Judge Damon Keith’s dictum “democracies die behind closed doors”.
 He noted Mendez’s objections and said the public had a “compelling interest” in the Manning case.
 Particularly Assange had a “unique and obvious interest” and “it appears” federal prosecutors had a sealed indictment against him.

 The last cable in the document on Jennifer Robinson’s flight difficulty was completely redacted.
-By my counting 39 pages out of 125 were redacted showing Assange has been a major topic of discussion and concern for DFAT.
-Yet there is much revealing about what remains.
+Some 39 pages out of 125 were redacted showing Assange has been a major topic of discussion and concern for DFAT.
 Australia almost certainly knows about the sealed indictment but is content to hide behind legal niceties.
-This was the take of today’s Fairfax report on the material.
+This was the take of today’s Fairfax report.
 The Department played a straight bat.
 Fairfax concluded with DFAT’s non-response.
 “A spokesperson for Senator Carr said yesterday Assange’s circumstances remained a matter for the UK, Ecuador and Sweden, with Australia’s role limited to that of a consular observer.”